-Since the result is close to 10 centimeters, it supports the use of the linear model.

-If there is a significant difference between the predicted value and the actual value, it suggests that the linear model may not be the best fit for the given data.
+If the result is close to 40,000, it supports the use of the linear model.
+If there is a significant difference, it suggests that the linear model may not be the best fit for the given data.

 We have two data points that we can use to create a linear model.
 The first data point is when the car was two years old and its value was \$18,000.
 The second data point is when the car was five years old and its value was \$12,000.
 To create a linear model, we'll use the point-slope form of a linear equation, which is: